-User Scan: Examples
+User Scan Examples

-The following example shows how to scan the user tables to see the effects of migrating them to AL32UTF8.
-This example assumes the current database character set is US7ASCII, but the actual data stored is in Western European WE8MSWIN1252 encoding.
+The following examples show how to scan the user tables to see the effects of migrating them to AL32UTF8.
+These examples assume that the current database character set is US7ASCII, but the actual data stored is in Western European WE8MSWIN1252 encoding.